rvanbruggen/HackoladeGitTestRepo/README.md

 ## 4. In Clone2 - we add a new "Cars" feature
 We will add an *cars* entity to the data model, including a foreign key relationship to the *movies* entity.
 We save that file in Clone2, in a separate "feature branch" - `feature-cars`.
 We push that branch to the remote.

-## 5. In Clone1 - we Submit the "Animals" feature for review.
+## 5. In Clone1 - we submit the "Animals" feature for review.

+## 6. In Clone2 - we submit the "Cars" feature for review

+## 7. We will merge the "feature-animals" branch into "main" of Clone1

+## 8. We will merge the "feature-cars" branch into "main" of Clone2

+## 9. We will resolve the conflicts

+## 10. We will delete the feature branches

 ##